Property tax abatements

 Local governments justify tax abatements by arguing that abated taxes are not lost revenue, since the money would not have been in the city coffers had the development not occurred.
 While this may be true in some cases, it is all too common for property tax abatements to be given to companies that do not really need them, depriving the city of income it would have had without the subsidy.

-Property tax abatements are especially detrimental to school districts, which receive a large portion of their funding from local property taxes, and to local services such as fire and police departments.
-For more on this, see Good Jobs First's report Protecting Public Education from Tax Giveaways to Corporations and our recommendations for protecting schools from tax giveaways in the key reforms section.
+Property tax abatements are especially detrimental to public school districts, which receive a large portion of their funding from local property taxes.
+For more on this, see Good Jobs First's recommendations for protecting schools from tax giveaways in the key reforms section.

-Property tax abatements can be made more accountable through a number of simple reforms, particularly the use of clawbacks and job quality standards in development agreements, and with increased citizen participation in the subsidy approval process.
+Property tax abatements can be made more accountable through a number of simple reforms, particularly the use of clawbacks and job quality standards in development agreements, shortening the subsidy time, and with increased citizen participation in the subsidy approval process.
 See the section on Key Reforms for more information.

 Researching property tax abatements